Gabelbombe/paper-cosfromscratch/README.md

  2. Create a new user for your account, by following this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
  3. Create a new access key for this user, by following this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

-Once the above steps are complete, don’t forget to actually download your keys.
+Once the above steps are complete, don't forget to actually download your keys.
 This is the only time you can do this, so if you loose your keys you have to create a new keys following the same steps.

 ![Download your credentials](assets/aws-credentials.png)